 The level of armed violence remained low due to the reinstated amnesty programme, new deployments of troops and peace initiatives by local, regional, and national leaders.
 However, local Ijaw representatives claimed that the operations unjustly targeted and demolished their communities.
+Since early 2018, no major incidents involving the NDA have been found [[Security situation 2021](#), 1.3.2.4].

-There are also reports of arbitrary arrests on suspicion of having links with militant groups and prolonged detention without trial, including of individuals whose release has been ordered by court.
+There were also reports of arbitrary arrests on suspicion of having links with militant groups and prolonged detention without trial, including of individuals whose release has been ordered by court.